Can I get Foxtel at my address?

 How much does Foxtel Now cost?

 Like traditional Foxtel, Foxtel Now offers a number of channel packages you can subscribe to.
-The pricing for different channel packs varies, with the Docos pack and the Kids pack running you $10 a month each, while the comprehensive Sports pack will set you back $25 a month.
+The pricing for different channel packs varies, though you have to sign up to at least the Essentials bundle for $25 a month.
+This gets you the Pop and Lifestyle channel packs with the option to add on other packs like Drama, Sports and Movies starting at an additional $10 per month.
 You can mix and match as many packs as you like, and even if you spring for them all, it still ends up cheaper than a regular Foxtel subscription.

 Foxtel vs Foxtel Now: What’s the difference?